medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 alternative in use. `version: "3"` has not been published or adopted anywhere yet, so there was no reason to split this behind an intermediate, never-released version — it ships as one step from today's adopted `"2"`.

+### Migrating an exclusion side

+Levels 3 and 4 no longer alternate by side (§1, §3), so a `version: "2"` exclusion group means something different read as `version: "3"`.
+This cannot be missed by accident: a v2 document does not parse as v3 at all, because its criteria arrays hold bare criteria where v3 requires group objects, so every document passes through a converter regardless.
+The conversion of the boolean content is mechanical, and there is one rule for it.

+**Split at level 1.
+Never distribute.** Each clause of a v2 exclusion group's outer array is one disqualifying alternative, so each becomes its own group array.
+A clause's own criteria were AND'd, so they become that group's clauses, one criterion each. `[[A, B], [C]]`, which read as `(A and B) or C`, becomes two group arrays, the first holding a group with `criteria` `[[A], [B]]` and the second a group with `criteria` `[[C]]`.
+A single-clause exclusion group, the common case, becomes one group array with one group, and a v2 group of the shape `[[X], [Y]]`, which read as `X or Y`, collapses to the single clause `[[X, Y]]`.

+Distributing into conjunctive normal form inside one group is also exact and is occasionally what you want, specifically when the alternatives must share one group's `relativeTimeRestrictions` or `anchorOccurrence`.
+It should never be generated automatically.
+It duplicates criteria multiplicatively, and a builder that stores it has to redistribute on load, which does not round trip and silently regroups the author's alternatives.
+Where alternatives in separate group arrays share a time constraint, repeat the `relativeTimeRestrictions` entry in each.
+The anchor group itself stays single and is referenced by `id` from all of them (§4).

 ## Worked examples